xquery/xquerydoc/README.md

 </doc:xqdoc>
 ```

-Its relatively easy to then take this XML and style it using provided
+Its then relatively easy to then take this XML and style it using provided
 XSLT stylesheets provided for under *src/lib*.

 ## API Docs